The 10 Most Effective Thigh Workout Moves of All Time

 - Do 3 sets total.

 Attitude to Side Extension

-Another ballet-inspired move, this leg exercise forces your thigh muscles to engage to control the motion of your leg (without falling over).
+Another ballet-inspired thigh workout move, this slimming thigh exercise forces your thigh muscles to engage to control the motion of your leg (without falling over).

 - Stand on your right leg, right knee slightly bent, hands on hips.

 - Lift your left leg into an 'attitude' position by bending your left knee and lifting your leg up and across your body, turning your left heel up as you lift.